 Finite Element Analysis (FEA) simulation techniques rely on building meaningful representation(s) of the real physical world in a virtual environment.
-This can involve above ground elements as well as the buried.
-Indeed, for this case an accurate geometric model was built by GreyMatters research engineers including several kilometres of track, the OLE (overhead line equipment) structures, cabling, switchgear, transformers and the earth mat so that the impact from the track bonds, the fence and rebar could be examined against their positive contribution to the EPR of the site.
+This analysis can involve above ground elements as well as the buried.
+Indeed, for this case an accurate geometric model built by GreyMatters research engineers including several kilometres of track, the OLE (overhead line equipment) structures, cabling, switchgear, transformers and the earth mat so that the impact from the track bonds, the fence and rebar examined against their positive contribution to the EPR of the site.

 Accounting for the impedance contributions and other parallel paths not only better represents ‘real life’ but avoids over-engineering the electrode system by utilising the full mix of accepted elements.

-When modelling systems with above ground components it is critical to use the HIFREQ module, as MALT and MALZ ignore all above ground structures, while HIFREQ calculates the interactions between ALL the elements (Maxwell’s equations).
+When modelling systems with above ground components, it is critical to use the HIFREQ module, as MALT and MALZ ignore all above ground structures, while HIFREQ calculates the interactions between ALL the elements (Maxwell’s equations).

-GreyMatters’ final design reduced the site touch voltages from more than 3500 V to below the permissible safety threshold of 645 V across the entire site, as well as reducing the EPR by a factor of 10, from more than 9000 V to less than 900 V without introducing significant additional copper.
+GreyMatters’ final design reduced the site touch voltages from more than 3500 V to below the permissible safety threshold of 645 V across the entire site, as well as lowering the EPR by a factor of 10, from more than 9000 V to less than 900 V without introducing significant additional copper.

 - High-end soil resistivity testing equipment capable of dominating any in-ground noise.
-Understanding the soil model is critical to an accurate earth design, and inaccuracy here is dangerous.
+Understanding the soil model is critical to accurate earth design, and inaccuracy here is dangerous.

 Further reading: The 10 Commandments of Electrical Earthing Design

-If you believe your current Electrical Earthing System Design needs a rethink from some new GreyMatter then get in touch and we can discuss your challenge.
+If you believe your current Electrical Earthing System Design needs a rethink from some new GreyMatter, then get in touch, and we can discuss your challenge.